 “I could be a guest — I didn’t have to be the expert on camera.
 I just had to be curious, submissive, honest, and let the regular people we met on that show be the stars of that segment.”

 After visiting 50 states and completing 300 different jobs, Mike Rowe became known as ‘The Dirtiest Man on TV’ and a living legend the whole country loves.

 Since his show, Mike Rowe wanted to give back to the community and started ‘mikeroweWORKS’.
 This was a PR campaign that aimed to support the world of skilled trades.

 Today, it is a foundation that awards scholarships to students who wish to pursue a career in the trades.

 Now that’s a 10X move!

 Want to hear more mind-blowing stories like ‘Dirty Jobs’ legend Mike Rowe’s?
-Join us for the ultimate 10X Growth Conference virtual experience this weekend.
+Join us for the ultimate 10X Growth Conference experience in Las Vegas, Nevada.